slsu0424/COVID19-Drug-Therapies/02-Deployment/Deployment.md

 3. Run the notebook

 ## Step 4.2: Prepare SDUD data for operational reporting (Persona: Data Architect)
-The SDUD data is now saved in ADLS.
+The merged SDUD data is now saved in ADLS.
 The data will be accessed from the data lake and transformed into a data warehouse object for querying, reporting, and visualization.
 This will also include masking personal health information (PHI/PII) that can only be seen by specific users or groups.

 1. Launch the Synapse workspace (via Azure portal > Synapse workspace > Workspace web URL)
 2. Go to `Develop`, click `+`, and click `Import` to select all the SQL scripts from the repository's `/04-Analytics&Reporting/SQL` folder